-We took Remy to the country for the 4th of July, and I got to see my exercise philosophy in action yet again.
+When we lived in San Diego, I took Remy to the country for the 4th of July.
+I got to see my exercise philosophy in action.

 We spent a week with family on their ranch and camping in the mountains.
 Remy got to be off leash the majority of the time.
 We hiked for 10 miles, and he got to run and play with other dogs.
-Simply, he got to be a dog without the limitations of city life.
+Simply, he got to be a dog without the limitations of our usual (at the time) city life.